acumos/proto-viewer/docs/developer-guide.rst

 If you are running locally, please follow the quickstart guide below.

-[1] This Docker container runs Nginx, Redis, and Bokeh.
+[1] This Docker container runs Redis and Bokeh.
 The original requirements stated that the probe had to be a single Docker container.